Hoodia gordonii: Marketing and spam

 Lack of scientific evidence or regulatory approvals have not stopped dietary supplement companies from marketing H. gordonii supplements with claims that it can reduce appetite and cause weight loss.
 Goen Technologies Corporation's TrimSpa unit began marketing it under the brand name X32 with celebrity spokesperson Anna Nicole Smith, though the FDA has notified Trimspa in a Warning Letter that it has not demonstrated that claims for their product are scientifically supportable.
 Health Canada has not approved any hoodia products for sale.
 However, they are sold in natural health stores.
 Goen Technologies was sued by the state of New Jersey for misleading consumers.
 The Trimspa brand was the subject of a lawsuit in California, which claims it does not contain any of hoodia's active ingredient.

 In December 2004, Unilever entered into an agreement with Phytopharm to start marketing H. gordonii commercially in the form of shakes and diet bars, although as of April 2007, no products have yet surfaced on the consumer market from that venture.
-In 2008 Unilever pulled out of deal with Phytopharm to continue commercial development of hoodia.
+In 2008 Unilever pulled out of their deal with Phytopharm to continue commercial development of hoodia.
 A document on Unilever's website entitled "Sustainable Development 2008: An Overview", and signed by Paul Polman, CEO, contains the following statement: "Innovation also carries uncertainties and does not always lead to a positive outcome.
-During 2008, having invested 20 million [pounds] in R&D, Unilever abandoned plans to use the slimming extract hoodia in a range of diet products.
+During 2008, having invested 20 million [pounds] in R&D, Unilever abandoned plans to use the slimming extract from the hoodia plant in a range of diet products.
 We stopped the project because our clinical studies revealed that products using hoodia would not meet our strict standards of safety and efficacy."
 Page 12.

 Between March and June 2006, millions of e-mail spam and forum messages were sent out concerning hoodia, ostensibly offering hoodia extracts for weight control purposes.
 The Federal Trade Commission logged numerous complaints of consumer fraud associated with hoodia.

-In October 2009, Santa Cruz County District Attorney Bob Lee joined colleagues from several other counties in a lawsuit against three companies that allegedly make false claims that their diet supplements contain extract from the African hoodia plant.
+In October 2009, Santa Cruz County District Attorney Bob Lee joined colleagues from several other counties in a lawsuit against three companies that allegedly made false claims that their diet supplements contain an extract from the African hoodia plant.
 The lawsuit, filed in Solano County, stated that Dex L-10 by Delmar Labs, Breakthrough Engineered Nutrition and Geopharma produce products with packaging and advertising that claim to contain H. gordonii when they contained little or none of it.